gaviosha/ChangePointInference/README.md

 R implementation of the procedure introduced in the paper "Fast and Optimal Inference for Change Points in Piecewise Polynomials via Differencing".

-Given a vector of observations from a one dimensional signal + noise model, where the signal is a piecewise polynomial function of known degree, the procedure returns disjoint intervals which must each contain a change point location uniformly at some level specified by the parameter `alpha`.
+Given a vector of observations from a one dimensional signal + noise model, where the signal is a piecewise polynomial function of known degree, the procedure returns disjoint intervals which must each contain a change point location uniformly at some significance level specified by the parameter `alpha`.
 By default the contaminating noise is assumed to be independently distributed and Gaussian.
 However, this behaviour can be changed by setting the parameters `gaussian_noise` and `independent_noise` appropriately.

 ## Installation